diglin/Diglin_SwissPost/README.md

 ## Support & Documentation

-- Submit tickets - Contact (fee may apply, we will inform you how): support /at/ diglin.com
+- Submit tickets - Contact us (fee may apply, we will inform you how) on http://www.diglin.com/
 - Support is NOT free

 ## System requirements